 In-person and online networking can help you to succeed in any profession, and performing is no exception.
 Successful performers say that being friendly and forming real friendships with people who share your creative interests is the key.

 - Stay involved!
-Take advantage of opportunities to meet other industry professionals through ACTRA at Members’ Conferences, meetings, the Awards and rallies.
+Take advantage of opportunities to meet other industry professionals through ACTRA at Members’ Conferences, meetings, and the Awards.
 Your fellow performers are great contacts for information and ideas, and many Canadian performers are involved in writing, directing and producing as well as performing.

 - Tell people you know from other areas of your life that you’re a performer: you may be surprised at the network you already have in place.